-It sounds like an easy question, but it isn’t.
-When you are looking to apply for a low doc loan there is more than just the interest rate that needs to be taken into account.
+When you’re looking to apply for a low doc loan, there’s more than just the interest rate to think about.

 You need to consider the LMI premium, the application fee (if there is one), the amount that you can borrow and the income verification requirements.

 Some lenders are better than others when it comes to alternative documents to prove your income.

 Most lenders require that you have a minimum of a 20% deposit and that you have an ABN to prove that you have been self employed for the last two years.

 But this isn’t the case with all lenders.

 Rather than risking a decline, speak to an experienced broker who will help you apply with the right lender.

 Even though the interest rate is low, there may be other hidden costs.
 To find out which loan is the cheapest, take a holistic approach and look at the cost of the loan including fees and other charges.

 In particular for low doc loans, there’s often LMI or a risk fee charged if you borrow more than 60% of the property value.
 These fees can vary significantly between different lenders.

 Low doc loans should be treated as temporary loans